-Tricouni Peak by Primus Peak overlooks Borealis Glacier and Lucky Pass.
-It marks the end of Inspiration Traverse from Cascade River Road.
-Meanwhile, Thunder Creek Trail on the north directly accesses the peak.
+Tricouni Peak by Primus Peak majestically overlooks the expansive Borealis Glacier and the nearby Lucky Pass.
+This impressive mountain marks the north end of the scenic Inspiration Traverse from Cascade River Road.
+Additionally, Thunder Creek Trail, situated on the north side, offers the most direct access to the peak.

 See more trip photos here.